 - Preheat your oven to 325 F.

 - Put the skin on a baking sheet.
-Put in on parchment paper and it will be much easier to clean afterwards.
+(Lining the sheet with parchment paper will make it much easier to clean afterwards).

 - Put the skin in the oven for anywhere between 1.5 hours to 3 hours.
 Most recipes call for 3 hours of cooking, but my experience tells me that most of the time it’s ready after 1.5 hours.
-You want them crispy but you don’t want it to be hard as a rock.
+You want them to be crispy but you don’t want them to be hard as a rock.